jorgt/ui5-mobile-swipe-navigation/README.md

 Developments go in the `src` folder, this is your base, and all source files go in here.
 Test frameworks have not been set up in this skeleton yet - stay tuned...

-Run this by entering `grunt serve` and browse to http://localhost:8080
+Run this by entering `grunt serve`.
+This will open the app on http://localhost:8080

+## Test
+A few unit tests regarding the models and app are included.
+Use `grunt test` to run.

 ## Build

-Run `grunt` and watch how your app is concatenated, minified, copied to the `dist` folder and hosted on http://localhost:8080
+Run `grunt build` and watch how your app is concatenated, minified, copied to the `dist` folder.
+Use `grunt buildRun` to also open the app on http://localhost:8080.